awesome-archive/techlead/README_EN.md

 At this stage, as a Tech Lead, we have to focus on two main parts:

  - Architecture evolution.
 The system has been biased towards stability, but we can explore new ways to help us solve the current problems.
- - Cultivation and growth of personnel.
+ - Cultivation and growth of memberl.
 Most of the team members are already in the “boring” stage during this period and need some new elements to help him/her grow.

 This does not mean that several other aspects of her/her are stable.
 There will still be some changes, but the scope of these changes is not that great.
 For example, if some key stakeholders are replaced, then it will take some time to re-sprue.